sarusso/Timeseria/README.md

 Timeseria also tries to address and solve by design all those annoying things which are often left as a detail but that actually cause massive amounts of time wasted - as data losses, non-uniform sampling rates, differences between time-slotted data and punctual observations, variable time units, timezones, DST changes and so on.

-To get started you can read the [quickstart](https://sarusso.github.io/Timeseria/Welcome.html), or you can run it interactively in Binder with the button below (once the environment is ready, open the Welcome notebook).
+You can get started by reading the [quickstart](https://sarusso.github.io/Timeseria/Welcome.html), or you can run it interactively in Binder using the button below (once the environment is ready, open the "Welcome" notebook).

 Examples are provided in the [Timeseria-notebooks](https://github.com/sarusso/Timeseria-notebooks) repository, and are accessible in Binder as well, ready to be played with.